 Figure 6 shows a pattern for how to apply the ISA-95 process framework to company-specific business processes.
 Such processes are modelled as sub-processes (hence the composition relationship) of processes from the ISA-95 process framework.
 Since both ISA-95 processes and their sub-processes have flow relationships between them, sub-processes cannot compose more than one ISA-95 process.
-If a process in a currently existing model cannot fulfil this requirement (e.g. Batch Annealing in Figure 6), that process only has one relation to an ISA-95 process.
+If a process in a currently existing model cannot fulfil this requirement (e.g. Batch Annealing in Figure 6), that process needs to be decomposed such that each sub-process only has one relation to an ISA-95 process.